 Hamburger Soup Ingredients

 Browned and seasoned ground beef is simmered with tons of vegetables of the fresh, frozen, and canned variety, plus lots of seasonings, beef broth, tomato sauce and a special ingredient that gives the soup big big flavor – V8 vegetable juice.
-It makes this vegetable hamburger soup taste like the Campbell’s Alphabet Soup of my childhood…minus the gluten, caramel coloring and MSG – gross!
+It makes this vegetable hamburger soup taste like the Campbell’s Alphabet Soup of my childhood…minus the gluten and caramel coloring!

 Side Dishes to Serve With